 After one meal with my Garlic Herb Butter for Steak your family will never want to use another butter again.
 Fresh herbs, minced garlic, and your favorite salted butter come together in minutes to create the perfect topping in this easy-to-make recipe.

-Let’s not deny it: as the house cooks, we all love butter and we all use it a lot.
+Let’s not deny it: as the house cook, we all love butter and we all use it a lot.
 Kids, especially, seem to slather it on everything you put in front of them!
 My kids will eat slices of freshly baked bread with copious amounts of butter on top if I let them.

 I think that might just be one of the many reasons why they love going to Grandma’s house so much.
 Unlimited bread and butter at dinner.
 Unsalted butter can taste bland and add little to a meal, though.
 If you want to kick things up a notch at the dinner table, creating my garlic herb butter is the quickest, simplest way maximize flavor.